Your Rights When an Insurer Claims You Caused the Accident

 Why Does the Insurance Company Try to Shift Some Blame to Accident Victims?

+Nevada has a modified contributory fault law.
+The insurance company tries to use this law in two ways.
 If the insurance company can convince a jury that your level of fault for the cause of your injury is 51% or more, you cannot recover any money for your damages.
-Nevada Revised Statute §41.141 bars recovery for a plaintiff whose negligence is greater than the negligence of the at-fault party or parties.
+Nevada Revised Statutes §41.141 bars recovery for a plaintiff whose negligence is greater than the negligence of the at-fault party or parties.

+Suppose a jury decided you were 55% at fault for a red light accident and the other driver was 45% at fault.
+You could not recover any money for your damages.
 Let’s suppose that the jury found you were 45% at fault for the cause of the accident.
-In that case, your compensation is reduced by your fault.
+In that case, your compensation is reduced because of your fault.
 In other words, you would receive 55% of the amount of your damages instead of the entire jury award.

 In either case, the insurance company saves money if it can shift some of the blame for the accident to you.
 Even if it cannot get out of paying you any money for your claim, it can reduce the amount it must pay by claiming your actions contributed to the cause of the accident.
+Contributory negligence applies to all types of personal injury cases, including premises liability, motor vehicle accidents, and product liability claims.

 How Does the Insurance Company Shift Blame to You for an Accident?

 An insurance adjuster assigned to your claim investigates the cause of the accident.
 In cases that could result in substantial damages, the insurance company might assign a team of investigators to work on the case.
 The goal is to limit the insurance company’s liability for the claim.
+The insurance adjuster interviews the accident victim.
+First, they ask how the accident occurred.
+Then, if possible, the adjuster tries to get the person to admit there could be a possibility that they did something that could have caused the accident.

 How Can a Personal Injury Lawyer Help Me if I Am Blamed for Causing an Accident?